Nsustain/.github/profile/README.md

 Nsustain is a platform designed to help regular people make a direct impact on environmental sustainability.
 We aim to empower individuals to take action and contribute to the fight against climate change.
-We are committed to running Nsustain for as long as we can, and we are honored to have the opportunity to use our skills to make a positive impact on the world.
+We are committed to running Nsustain for as long as we can, hopefully our lifetime, and we are honored to have the opportunity to use our skills to make a positive impact on the world.

 <br>